 - 10. The collective efforts taken to date regarding this public health emergency have slowed the virus' trajectory, but the emergency and the attendant risk to public health remain significant.
-As of May 28, 2020, there are 2022 confirmed cases of COVID-19 in the County (up from 44 on March 15, 2020, just before the first shelter-in-place order) as well as at least 11,968confirmed cases (up from 2,092 confirmed cases on March 15, 2020) and at least 406 deaths (up from 51 deaths on March 15, 2020) in the seven Bay Area jurisdictions that first issued Orders on March 16, 2020.
+As of June 4, 2020, there are 2,244 confirmed cases of COVID-19 in the County (up from 44 on March 15, 2020, just before the first shelter-in-place order) as well as at least 13,208 confirmed cases (up from 2,092 confirmed cases on March 15, 2020) and at least 422 deaths (up from 51 deaths on March 15, 2020) in the seven Bay Area jurisdictions that first issued Orders on March 16, 2020.
 The cumulative number of confirmed cases continues to increase, though the rate of increase has slowed in the weeks leading up to this Order.
 Evidence suggests that the restrictions on mobility and Social Distancing Requirements imposed by the Prior Order (and the orders that preceded it) are slowing the rate of increase in community transmission and confirmed cases by limiting interactions among people, consistent with scientific evidence of the efficacy of similar measures in other parts of the country and world. - 11.
 The Health Officer is monitoring several key indicators ("COVID-19 Indicators"), which are among the many factors informing the decision whether to modify existing shelter-in-place restrictions.
-Progress on some of these COVID-19 Indicators-specifically related to hospital utilization and capacity makes it appropriate, at this time, to allow for expanded beach access, reduction in stable group time requirements in childcare establishments, summer camps, and other educational or recreational institutions or programs providing care or supervision for children of all ages settings, certain Additional Businesses to resume operations and Additional Activities to take place under specified conditions, as set forth in Appendixes C-1 and C-2.
+Progress on some of these COVID-19 Indicators-specifically related to hospital utilization and capacity makes it appropriate, at this time, to allow for increased capacity at outdoor funerals and certain Additional Businesses to resume operations under specified conditions, as set forth in Appendix C-1.
 But the continued prevalence of the virus that causes COVID-19 requires most activities and business functions to remain restricted, and those activities that are allowed to occur must do so subject to social distancing and other infection control practices identified by the Health Officer.
 Evaluation of the COVID-19 Indicators will be critical to determinations by the Health Officer regarding whether the restrictions imposed by this Order will be further modified to ease or tighten the restrictions imposed by this Order and augment, limit, or prohibit the Additional Businesses and Additional Activities allowed to resume.
 The Health Officer will continually review whether modifications to the Order are warranted based on (1) progress on the COVID-19 Indicators; (2) developments in epidemiological and diagnostic methods for tracing, diagnosing, treating, or testing for COVID-19; and (3) scientific understanding of the transmission dynamics and clinical impact of COVID-19.
 The COVID-19 Indicators include, but are not limited to, the following: - a.
 The capacity of hospitals and the health system in the County and region, including acute care beds and intensive care unit beds, to provide care for COVID-19 patients and other patients, including during a surge in COVID-19 cases.